Did you know ?

 4 – Buffer

-I’ve had this app for a while but barely used it until recently when I realized that my real life activities are getting overwhelming and making forget my social media, which is not really nice for a blogger, content creator or digital storyteller as I like to call myself.
+I’ve had this app for a while but barely used it until recently when I realized that my real life activities are getting overwhelming and staying consistent on social media as a blogger or content creator at the same time can be quite exhausting.

-Buffer is an app that helps you schedule and automate your social media posts, all you need do is to spare a few minutes early in the morning to schedule your posts for the day.
+Buffer is an app that helps you schedule and automate your social media posts, all you need do is to spare a few minutes early in the morning or early in the week to schedule your social media posts for the day.

 If you are trying to stay consistent on social media then this app is for you, it is also ideal for social media managers.
 You can get to schedule your social media content ahead of time, plus getting a reminder is really great for a busy person.

 Note – Although posts for twitter and others are automated as long as your data is on, for Instagram you’d get a reminder, and then complete the posting yourself.